-Professor Starling’s research concerns the role of women in contemporary Japanese “Temple Buddhism.”
+Professor Starling’s research is on Buddhism as lived in contemporary Japan.
 The vast majority of temples in modern-day Japan are smaller parish temples run by a married Buddhist cleric, who lives together with his wife and children.
 Starling’s work lies at the intersection of Buddhist doctrine, gender, family, and material practices, and her scholarly articles have appeared in the Japanese Journal of Religious Studies, Eastern Buddhist, Religion Compass, and the Journal of Global Buddhism.
 Her monograph, Guardians of the Buddha’s Home: Domestic Religion in the Contemporary Jōdo Shinshū, is an ethnography of temple wives in the True Pure Land Buddhist School (Jōdo Shinshū), published by the University of Hawai’i Press in 2019.

 Starling is currently developing two new research projects.
 The first is an investigation of Buddhist laywomen’s groups in modern Japan, highlighting the dynamics of the production of doctrinal materials by male monks in response to the voracious demand of these well-educated and well-organized women’s groups.
 The second project will use ethnographic fieldwork to investigate Japanese Buddhist women’s engagement in social work, highlighting the work of national and transnational networks of women who have taken up the cause of leprosy awareness.